 Notes to the cash flow statement

 The cash flow statement provides an explanation of the changes in cash and cash equivalents.
-It is prepared on the basis of a comparison of the balance sheets as at 1 January and 31 December.
+It is prepared on the basis of a comparison of the balance sheets at 1 January and 31 December.
 Changes that do not involve cash flows, such as changes in exchange rates, amortization, depreciation, impairment losses and transfers to other balance sheet items, are eliminated.

 Changes in working capital due to the acquisition or disposal of consolidated companies are included under Investing activities.

 Most of the changes in the cash flow statement can be traced back to the detailed statements of changes for the balance sheet items concerned.
 For those balance sheet items for which no detailed statement of changes is included, the table below shows the link between the change according to the balance sheet and the change according to the cash flow statement:

 Balance sheet change